- Ad networks and exchanges

 As this revenue model becomes more widely adopted, many begin to question whether the practices employed erode at editorial integrity.
 Alexis Maybank, co-founder and chief marketing officer of Gilt Groupe, discussed their commerce strategy recently at Mashable’s Media Summit, saying “The question is, of course, whether the user in question is naturally more engaged, or whether brands and retailers can drive users to their content and get the average user to exhibit the same behaviors.”

 Marketing services currently accounts for 60% of TechWeb’s revenues, and many other publishers are taking notice.
 The challenge with marketing services is getting the business to scale.
-Media companies need to decide what marketing services to offer, how to enter the business (build, buy or acuire), develop abusiness structure to support marketing services and maintain profit margins.
+Media companies need to decide what marketing services to offer, how to enter the business (build, buy or acquire), develop a business structure to support marketing services and maintain profit margins.
+You can find more info on marketing and different options online.

 The issue of profit margins is a challenging one.
 The cycle from disruptive new marketing offering to commoditized service is quite short.
 Firms pursuing this revenue stream will have to invest in R&D so that new products and services are regularly introduced to help maintain margins.
 For instance, IDG is capitalizing on disruptive new mediums by offering mobile marketing services as well as social media capabilities for lead generation.